Different political messages may come into play in 2022

 Because of the pandemic and its economic damage, Biden has abandoned the governing doctrine of the last three Democratic Presidents: Jimmy Carter, Bill Clinton and, yes, even Barack Obama.

 Biden, the blue-collar kid from Scranton, has followed a more blue-collar strategy.
-More than any other Democratic President — more even than FDR, who worried about budget deficits — Biden has embraced aggressive government action to rebuild the economy, lift people out of poverty and give every American a better shot at a better life.
+More than any other Democratic president, Biden has embraced aggressive government action to rebuild the economy, lift people out of poverty and give every American a better shot at a better life.

 He wants to reduce child poverty, make child care and pre-K more available and affordable, make college more affordable, reduce student debt and rebuild the nation’s physical infrastructure.
 He wants to attack climate change, and he says it’s real.
 He wants to reduce high healthcare costs, lower sky-high prescription drug prices and make housing more affordable.
 He wants to focus on helping people who live paycheck to paycheck, instead of cutting taxes for the wealthy and big corporations.